TUBES AND INFERTILITY

 A hysterosalpingogram is an x-ray study in which a liquid, dye-like solution is injected through the cervix to assess the inside shape of the uterus and fallopian tubes.
 This procedure is performed before ovulation to avoid x-ray exposure to a fertilized egg.
 An HSG is performed while the patient is awake and causes moderate cramping.
 Using the HSG, your doctor may be able to tell whether the tubes are open or damaged, and whether the uterine cavity is normal.

-A hystero contrast salpingography is similar to a HSG, but ultrasound is used instead of x-ray to assess the tubes.
 Diagnostic laparoscopy is considered the ‘gold standard test’ as it can determine the patency and the outer condition of the tubes as well as the cause of tubal damage.
 This procedure is performed under general anaesthesia.
 The doctor inserts a laparoscope – which is a long, thin, telescope through an incision in the navel (belly button) into the abdominal cavity.
 Other small incisions in the abdomen may be made to insert various instruments to aid visualization of the fallopian tubes, ovaries, and other pelvic contents.
-Laparoscopy is usually combined with hysteroscopy – a procedure where a very thin telescope like instrument is put through the cervix into the cavity of the uterus to assess it.

 A dye is flushed into the uterus up through the tubes to determine if they are open.
 A problem which is diagnosed during laparoscopy is usually treated at the same sitting, which is a major advantage compared to the other tests.